SyncfusionExamples/OCR-csharp-examples/Linux/README.md

 # Perform OCR in Linux

-The [Syncfusion .NET OCR library](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/ocr-process) used to extract text from scanned PDFs and images in Linux application with the help of Google's [Tesseract](https://github.com/tesseract-ocr/tesseract) Optical Character Recognition engine.
+The [Syncfusion .NET OCR library](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/ocr-process) is used to extract text from scanned PDFs and images in the Linux application with the help of Google's [Tesseract](https://github.com/tesseract-ocr/tesseract) Optical Character Recognition engine.
 ## Pre-requisites

 The following Linux dependencies should be installed where the conversion takes place.